citytrip palermo

 4 Days - 3 Nights

-Palermo is not a city to be viewed fleetingly.
-It is alive, layer upon layer.
-In one afternoon you go from golden mosaics to markets that smell of sea and citrus, from puppets of history to contemporary street art.
-That layering makes Palermo irresistible: culture and character, but also light, air and delicious food.
-Writer Roberto Alajmo did not write, "Palermo è una cipolla" for nothing.
+Palermo isn’t a city to rush through.
+It lives, layer upon layer.
+In one afternoon you’ll move from golden mosaics to markets scented with the sea and citrus, from historic puppets to contemporary street art.
+That depth makes Palermo irresistible: full of culture and character, but also light, air, and wonderful food.
+As writer Roberto Alajmo once said: “Palermo è una cipolla.”

-Those who take their time will discover something new each time, from markets steaming with spices and sea to chapels where mosaics glow.
-We would like to take you along our favorite places: from the colorful market to surprising street art, from quiet courtyards and green oases to refined street food that you will enjoy eating with your hands.
+Those who take their time will always find something new — from markets steaming with spices and sea breeze to chapels glowing with mosaics.
+During this city trip, you’ll explore authentic Palermo, while still having time to visit its most iconic sights, such as the Teatro Massimo and the Catacombe dei Cappuccini.
+We’ll take you along our favourite spots: from colourful markets to surprising street art, from quiet courtyards and green oases to refined street food best enjoyed with your hands.

 DAY 1: Sea, Kalsa and a soft landing